- As free as the wind

 - Size: Sylphs are Medium creatures and thus receive no bonuses or penalties due to their size.

-- Type: Sylphs have the Humanoid type, with the Sylph subtype.
+- Type: Sylphs have the Humanoid type, with the Elemental subtype.

-- Base Speed: Sylphs have a base speed of 30 feet.
+- Base Speed: Sylphs have a Walk speed of 30 feet.

 - Languages: Sylphs begin play speaking Common and Auran.